 However, most of these attractions also require advanced registration to attend events such as egg hunts and workshops, so be sure to visit each venue's corresponding website for more information on how to participate in Easter celebrations during your trip.

 Since Easter usually falls later in the spring season, the weather in London should be nice enough this time of year for you to take one of the many walking tours offered in the city year-round in relative comfort.
 Whether you decide to join a guided tour or simply download your own self-guided one, you're sure to find plenty of unique adventures around London this time of year, especially if you're touring over the week of Easter.

 However, the City of London Tour of the financial district is a good choice over the Easter weekend since the area will be relatively quiet as many of the offices are closed for the holiday.
-The financial district is also home to tons of historical architecture, unique boutiques, and a variety of restaurants ranging in price from cheap to moderately expensive, meaning there's no shortage of things to do and see on your walking tour.
+The financial district is also home to tons of historical architecture, unique boutiques, and a variety of restaurants ranging in price from cheap to moderately expensive.

 One of the best events in London during the Easter season that has nothing to do with the holiday is the Zippos Circus on Blackheath, which sets up shop on Shooters Hill Road in London's Lewisham district each April.